Northern Dental Access Center Medical-Legal Partnership

 - Intervention: The medical-legal partnership of Northern Dental Access Center and Legal Services of Northwest Minnesota provides free consultations and support services.

 - Results: The innovative and collaborative approach has been recognized regionally and nationally, and over 9,000 new patients have been screened for legal issues.

 Opening in 2009, Northern Dental Access Center in rural Bemidji, Minnesota, serves low-income patients.
 Understanding the social determinants of health, the center partners with multiple agencies to address barriers to care, with services like insurance counseling, care coordination, and transportation assistance.

 Increasingly, staff were seeing families with barriers that required legal remedies.
 Legal Services of Northwest Minnesota has been a partner agency since the clinic's opening, but in 2015 the partnership was formalized, expanded, and adapted to medical-legal partnership (MLP) best practices.

-A full-time attorney is available to dental patients and the general community.
+An attorney is available on site to dental patients and the general community.
 This MLP is the first of its kind in a community dental clinic setting and helps low-income patients overcome legal barriers that prevent them from achieving optimal oral health.

 Common legal barriers include:

 - Child custody issues related to absent or unmarried parents

 - Interruption in Social Security or other public benefits